 What is interesting is that the President’s Challenge Youth Fitness Test was performed in nearly all US public schools from 1966 to 2010.
 Only in 1976, were sit-up performed with legs bent.
 Before that time 1958-1975 the legs were held straight when performing the sit-up.
 (Corbin & Pangraz, 1992)

-You would think that if Bent-knee Sit-ups were so dangerous for children, that a significant number of students and parents would have reported low spinal injuries to school officials sometime during all the decades Sit-ups were performed during PE classes!
-If sit-ups are so dangerous for children to perform, why have we not heard any media attention on how students had been hurting themselves with a nationally endorsed physical fitness program throughout all this time?
+You would think that if Bent-knee Sit-ups were so dangerous for children, that a significant number of students and parents would have reported low back spinal injuries to school officials sometime during all the decades Sit-ups were performed during PE classes!
+If sit-ups are so dangerous for children to perform, why did we not hear of any media attention on how students had been hurting themselves with a nationally endorsed physical fitness program throughout all this time?
 Why are there no studies examining all the injuries attributed to sit-ups in public schools for the last several generations?
 Could this be some sort of national conspiracy coverup?

 In all fairness, it has been known that sit-ups, as well as leg raises, may not be very well suited for deconditioned adults, particularly those with weak abdominal strength.
 During the sit-up and leg raise the Psoas head of the liopsoas can pull on the spine and may cause some discomfort if the abdominal muscles are too weak to stabilize the spine.
 A sufficiently conditioned abdomen counters the force that is placed upon the spine by the Psoas.
 However, the spinal movement caused by the pull of the Psoas in itself may not be an issue for those who are accustomed these forces acting upon the spine during bilateral hip flexor movements.